PKU-ML/DYNACL/README.md

     pip install git+https://github.com/fra31/auto-attack

 ## Data
 CIFAR10, CIFAR100, and STL10 dataset are required.
-You may manually download them and put them in the ``./data`` folder, or directly run our provided scripts to automatically download these datasets.
+You may manually download them and put in the ``./data`` folder, or directly run our provided scripts to automatically download these datasets.

 ## Training